About the course

 This course will prepare you for employment in the Health & Care sector.
 This course will give you the confidence and resilience needed to be successful in healthcare.

 With over 200 hours of practical experience for each year of the course, our students perform exceptionally well at university interviews.
-The course attracts UCAS points, the maximum available points for distinction* candidates is 420 points.
-The average university offer for nursing, for example is 280 UCAS points.
+The course attracts UCAS points dependent on grades achieved.

 How will I be assessed?